Palak-Khurana-27/1st-demo/README.md

 # 1st-demo
-This is a demo for git and githiub class.
+This is a demo for Git &amp; Github class.